fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

   When trajectory execution fails users should know the reason for that.
-With Cartesian motions additional error sources such as an IK solver not finding a solution are relevant and should therefore be included into the trajectory actio definition.
+With Cartesian motions additional error sources such as an IK solver not finding a solution are relevant and should therefore be included into the trajectory action definition.
 This has to be further investigated.

 Project limitations